oddbird/oddleventy/content/blog/2025/anchor-position-area.md

 You can opt in to this behavior with `anchor()` by setting a value for all of `top`, `right`, `bottom`, and `left`, and setting a value for `justify-self` and `align-self`.
-But `postion-area` is much more terse.
+But `position-area` is much more terse.

 ## Percentages

 One of the ways we observe a containing block is that percentages are resolved in relation to the containing block.
-That means a `padding: 5%` on an element positioned using `position-area` will have a padding of 5% of the size of the containing block, the section of the grid that was selected.
+This means that `padding: 5%` on an element positioned using `position-area` will have a padding of 5% of the size of the containing block -- the section of the grid that was selected.

 {{ embed.codepen(
   id='MYgMpMM',